Cheong Wa Dae: Yeongbingwan

-The guest house was completed in December 1978 as a building that held large-scale meetings, welcoming foreign state guests, and various official events.
-It is currently the oldest modern building in the Cheong Wa Dae precincts.
-The first floor is a reception event for foreign guests as a reception room, and the second floor is a place where large-scale luncheon and dinner events are held, decorated with Mugunghwa and laurel trees.
+The Yeongbingwan or the guest house was completed in December 1978 as a building for large-scale meetings, welcoming foreign state guests, and various official events.
+It is currently the oldest modern building in the Cheong Wa Dae complex.
+The first floor is a reception area for foreign guests as a reception room, and the second floor is a place where large-scale luncheon and dinner events are held, decorated with Mugunghwa and laurel trees.
 However, it is said that the use is not strictly divided.
 The capacity is about 250 people, but there are no separate accommodations and not enough decorations or facilities to feel Korean style; it is close to a huge banquet hall used as a venue for a luncheon.